-To make sure you continue to grow, you need to attract the right talent to join your team and scale your success.
+To make sure you continue to grow, and hire salespeople that will help you do that, you need to understand what makes a good salesperson and attract the right sales talent to join your team and help you scale.

-To help you improve your hiring hit rate and make your final decision easy - we’ve created an eight-stage process to equip you and your team with the right tools to use when hunting for new star sales talent.
+To help you improve your hiring hit rate and make your final decision easy, we’ve created an eight-stage process to equip you and your team members with the right tools to use when hunting for good salespeople.

-1. Identify the specific needs for your new sales hire
+How do you identify the specific needs for your new sales hire?

-Before drafting up a job description, you should review your current business needs and assess any experience gaps in your sales department.
-Be honest about the skill set and experience level you need, and consider a realistic budget that you can afford to set aside for salary (and make sure the two match).
+Before drafting a job description, review your current business needs and assess any experience gaps in your sales department, then look for top sales representatives that could fill those gaps.
+Be honest about the skill set and experience level you need as a sales manager and consider a realistic budget that you can afford to set aside for salary for your new hire.

-You may be looking to recruit more salespeople to your team for a variety of reasons.
-Whether it’s to capitalize on your current success or because you currently haven’t got the right people to meet the needs of the business - you need to know the why behind your new hire.
+Whether you're recruiting a salesperson to capitalize on your current success or because you don’t have the right people in place to meet the needs of your business, you need to take your reasons into account.

-A common mistake when writing a job description is the ‘more is more’ approach, leaving you with pages and pages of detail.
+A common mistake when writing a job description is the “more is more” approach, leaving you with pages and pages of detail.
 Be clear and concise.
-This brevity will serve you better, and make sure the key features you are searching for aren’t lost in an ocean of text.
+This ensures the key factors you are searching for (e.g. experience, skills, traits, culture fit, etc.) aren’t lost in an ocean of text.

-You also need to set a clear expectation you can deliver on to the candidate.
-Be honest about what a typical day might look like and try not to oversell the more glamorous aspects of the role.
-While this may attract a lot of candidates, it can also lead to disillusionment further down the line.
+You also need to set clear expectations that are attainable and trackable.
+Be honest about what a typical day might look like and try not to oversell the more glamorous aspects of the sales role.
+While this may attract a lot of sales candidates, it can also lead to disillusionment further down the line.

-Make sure you use clear language.
-Saying “you’ll be a part of a successful sales team” is okay, but not as good as “you will be working within a team of six, using X tools to forecast and deliver sales”.
+Make sure you use clear language when looking to hire a salesperson.
+Saying “you’ll be a part of a successful sales team” is okay, but not as good as “you will be working within a team of six, using X tools to forecast and deliver sales.”
 This alternative gives a much clearer picture of the environment and requirements.

-Take care to consider the skills and experience you consider to be mandatory.
-This will help you weed out unsuitable applicants.
+When considering how to find good sales reps, define the mandatory skills and experience you’re seeking.
+This will help you weed out unsuitable applicants from top salespeople.
 Consider the minimum amount of experience required in a similar role (particularly if the ability to manage others is a central part of the role).

-Sales superstars can be elusive, so you need to use everything in your power to track your ideal candidate down.
+The best sales professionals can sometimes be elusive, so you need to use everything in your power to track your ideal candidate down.
 Using several portals to advertise your vacancy will give you the opportunity to reach as many candidates as possible.

-Your first port of call will probably be searching for candidates who are actively looking for a new role.
-Don’t limit yourself to this step (particularly if your new hire is a senior one).
+Your first port of call will probably be searching for salesperson candidates who are actively looking for a new role.
+Don’t limit yourself to this step when trying to find sales reps (particularly if you’re seeking top performers for a senior hire).
 You’ll find it’s often worth the extra effort to reach out to potential superstar candidates who aren’t actively searching.